 By studying the $N$-point correlation functions, we can better understand the capability and limitations of our real-space RG scheme in coarse-graining defect tensors.
 A technical discussion is provided in section \ref{sec:Discussion}.
 With this knowledge, we are confident that the coarse-grained tensor can serve as a reference for conformal states.

-In summary, we demonstrate two different methods of extracting CFT data from a critical lattice model.
+In summary, we demonstrate two different methods for extracting CFT data from a critical lattice model.
 The first method involves extracting operator scaling dimensions from two-point correlation functions and OPE coefficients from four-point correlation functions by introducing defects on the lattice.
 The second method utilizes the fixed-point tensor to extract the CFT data without relying on lattice-level knowledge (i.e., only from the fixed-point tensor and equation).
-Specifically, we obtain the scaling dimension from the eigenvalues of lTRG and the OPE coefficient from the fusion rules of the eigenvectors of lTRG, which correspond to conformal states.
-Our findings demonstrate good agreement between the conformal states obtained from lTRG and those obtained from coarse-graining lattice-level defects.
+Specifically, we obtain the scaling dimensions from the eigenvalues of lTRG and the OPE coefficients from the fusion rules of the eigenvectors of lTRG, which correspond to conformal states.
+Our findings demonstrate a good agreement between the conformal states obtained from lTRG and those obtained from coarse-graining lattice-level defects.